 HOW TO BUILD YOUR OWN INDOOR COMPOSTER

-All this takes is a coffee can and a few other items, a little bit of time, and viola!
+All this takes is a coffee can and a few other items, a little bit of time, and voila!
 You have an awesome little apartment composter that is perfect for your houseplants!
 Consider keeping a few of these around to have a steady little supply of compost to use through the year.

 WIRE PANEL COMPOST BIN

 Livestock panels and hardware cloth ‘round’ out this open air bin for the decomposition of larger, delicate litter in the creation of leaf mold for garden application.
-Air is a crucial component of decomposition, although you may want to provide more protection depending on local climate.
+Air is a crucial component of decomposition, although you may want to provide more protection depending on the local climate.